Speed gives me what I need!

-Although Pingdom, unfortunately, isn’t free, it’s one of the best tools for checking your website speed and offers a page speed monitoring for your site.
+Although Pingdom, unfortunately, isn’t free, it’s one of the best tools for checking your website speed and offers page speed monitoring for your site.
 The price ranges from $14.95 to $199 a month.
 But Pingdom regularly offers discounts.
-If you change your structure or content often Pingdom is the right choice for you.
+If you change your structure or content often, Pingdom is the right choice for you.

 Google PageSpeed Insights

-GTMetrix is a fantastic tool that will not only analyze the speed of your website but it will also provide you with the most important and detailed data information within a few seconds.
+GTMetrix is a fantastic online tool that will not only analyze the speed of your website but it will also provide you with the most important and detailed data information within a few seconds.